 Press the neckband in half long ways.
 Unfold the neckband and sew the short ends right sides together with the seam allowance called for in your pattern.

 Next, quarter your neckline and the neckband.

 To do this, fold the shoulder seams on your t-shirt together to find center back and center front.
 Mark both with a pin.
 Then fold the pins together to find the other quarter marks.

 Do the same for the neckband, using the seam as your center back.

 Matching the quarter marks and sewing the neckband

 Match your pins together starting at center back, pinning the neck band and t-shirt together only at the quarter marks.

 Sewing with the neckband on top, sew the neckband to the t-shirt.
 You will have to stretch the neckband between the pins so that it fits into the curve of the t-shirt neckline.
-Do NOT stretch the t-shirt neckline!
+Do NOT stretch the body of the garment at the neck when you sew a t-shirt neckline!